 The aim of this section is to prove the next Theorem, which extends the main result in \cite{Menino-Schweitzer}.

-\begin{thm} Let $M$ be a closed simply connected topological manifold and let $\Lambda$ be a nonempty, tame, closed and totally disconnected subset (finite or infinite).
-Then $\BB(M,\Lambda)$ consists of smooth manifolds that cannot be diffeomorphic to any leaf of any $C^2$ codimension one foliation on a compact manifold. \end{thm}
+\begin{theorem} Let $M$ be a closed simply connected topological manifold and let $\Lambda$ be a nonempty, tame, closed and totally disconnected subset (finite or infinite).
+Then $\BB(M,\Lambda)$ consists of smooth manifolds that cannot be diffeomorphic to any leaf of any $C^2$ codimension one foliation on a compact manifold. \end{theorem}

-\begin{prop} Let $\FF$ be a codimension one $C^{1,0}$ foliation of a compact $5$--manifold $M$.
-If $\FF$ has a leaf $L$ diffeomorphic to some $W\in\BB(M,\Lambda)$, then $L$ is a proper leaf without holonomy. \end{prop}
+\begin{proposition} Let $\FF$ be a codimension one $C^{1,0}$ foliation of a compact $5$--manifold $M$.
+If $\FF$ has a leaf $L$ diffeomorphic to some $W\in\BB(M,\Lambda)$, then $L$ is a proper leaf without holonomy. \end{proposition}

 \begin{proof} Since $L$ is simply connected, it is a leaf without holonomy.
 Assume that $L$ is not proper.

 First case: $M\neq S^4$.
 By Freedman's Theorem (see \cite{Freedman}), $H_2(M,\Z)$ is non-trivial.
 Moreover, since $M\setminus\Lambda$ is homeomorphic to $M\# (S^4\setminus\Lambda)$ there exists a compact set $C\subset W$ homeomorphic to $M\setminus D^4$ so that $H_2(C,\Z)=H_2(W,\Z)$ and $H_2(W\setminus C,\Z)=0$.
 By means of the Mayer-Vietoris exact sequence, it is easy to see that there is no compact subset in $L$ homeomorphic to $C$ and disjoint from it (the complete argument is analogous to that given in \cite[Proof of Proposition 2.14, First case]{Menino-Schweitzer}).
 Applying Reeb stability to $C$ there exists a product bifoliation $C\times (-1,1)$ embedded in $\FF$ such that $C\times\{0\}\hookrightarrow L$.
 If $L$ is non-proper then it accumulates on $C\times\{0\}$ transversely and therefore meets the embedded product foliation infinitely many times, so $L$ must contain infinitely many pairwise disjoint sets homeomorphic to $C$, but that is impossible.